libs-factory/riso-spec-kit/templates/commands/specify.md

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

+6. **Constitution Validation** (if RisoTech mode enabled):

+   If `SPECIFY_RISOTECH_MODE=true` or `SPECIFY_TIERED_CONSTITUTION=true`:

+   a.
+Check if project has a constitution at `/memory/constitution.md`

+   b.
+If constitution exists:
+      - Run preliminary validation of spec against constitution
+      - Check if spec violates any CORE rules
+      - Flag potential conflicts with HIGH-PRIORITY rules
+      - Document in checklist any constitution-related concerns

+   c.
+Inform user they can run `/speckit.constitution-applying` after specification is complete to perform detailed validation

+   d.
+If critical CORE rule violations detected:
+      - List the violations clearly
+      - Suggest how to align spec with constitution
+      - Wait for user decision: fix now or proceed

-6. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).
+7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase.

+   **Next Steps**:
+   - Run `/speckit.clarify` for structured clarification (recommended if spec has ambiguities)
+   - Run `/speckit.constitution-applying` to validate against project constitution (RisoTech)
+   - Run `/speckit.plan` to create technical implementation plan

 **NOTE:** The script creates and checks out the new branch and initializes the spec file before writing.